trev-f/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── {{ cookecutter.repo_name }}   <- Source code for python package used in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── __init__.py    <- Makes {{ cookecutter.repo_name }} a Python module
+    │   ├── cli.py         <- Defines a CLI for the package.
+    │   │                     Access from the command line with {{ cookiecutter.repo_name.replace("_", "-") }}
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data           <- Scripts to download, generate, and/or process data.
+    │   │   └── __init__.py         <- Exposes the API for the data module.
+    │   │   └── download_data.py    <- Download data from external sources.
+    │   │   └── make_dataset.py     <- Make interim dataset from raw and/or external data.
+    │   │   └── process_dataset.py  <- Process interim dataset into a final processed dataset.
     │   │
     │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py